 Quantum algorithms can enhance the efficiency of AI systems.
 They help with pattern finding in entangled input data.

-AI is getting smarter by gathering more data through Internet of Things (IoT) devices, using data better with new semiconductor technology, speeding up processes with powerful graphics cards (GPUs), and making operations more efficient with quantum computing.
+Non-AI Technologies is getting smarter by gathering more data through Internet of Things (IoT) devices, using data better with new semiconductor technology, speeding up processes with powerful graphics cards (GPUs), and making operations more efficient with quantum computing.
 AI is now a key part of nearly every industry, and its future developments are exciting.